Rising Above Chaotic Likelihoods: Importance Sampling via Pseudo-orbit Data Assimilation

 \subsection{Results}

-The green points in Figure~\ref{fig:LLikGreen} are located using the IS approach; Note that some have RLLik close to $0$.
-As expected, the observations do not contain sufficient information to identify the state of the system at the time of the final observation with the same degree of precision.
-This is reflected in the fact that the green points are much less close to the true state at time $31$ (Figure~\ref{fig:LLikGreen}b) than those at time $0$ (Figure~\ref{fig:LLikGreen}a).
+The green points in Figure~\ref{fig:LLikGreen} {were} located using {PDA importance sampler; {note} that some have relative log-likelihood near zero (maximum 1.3)}.
+As expected, the observations do not contain sufficient information to identify the state of the system at the time of the final observation with the same degree of precision { as the initial state}.
+This is reflected in the fact that the green points are much less close to the true state at time $31$ (Figure~\ref{fig:LLikGreen}b) than {the corresponding green points} at time $0$ (Figure~\ref{fig:LLikGreen}a).

-Two experiments were conducted to test the robustness of the IS approach.
-The first is based on $2048$ different realizations of observations for $\tilde{x}_{0}=\sqrt{2}/2$ to examine consistency.
-The second is based on $2048$ different true initial conditions to examine robustness.
+Two experiments were conducted to test the robustness of the PDA importance sampling approach.
+The first is based on $2048$ different realizations of observations given the same initial condition, $\tilde{x}_{0}=\sqrt{2}/2$, to examine consistency.
+The second considers $2048$ different initial conditions to examine robustness {over different states}.
 Three different observation window lengths were used in each experiment.
-Table~\ref{tab:LLikO} and Table~\ref{tab:LLikS} shows the results.
+Table~\ref{tab:LLikO} and Table~\ref{tab:LLikS} shows the results. {States with greater likelihood than the true state are often identified.}

-Given uncertain observations, one can never identify the Truth of a chaotic system unambiguously as was noted by Lalley~\cite{Lalley99,Lalley00} and later explored by Judd and Smith~\cite{Judd2001}.
-Using the IS approach, high likelihood states (IS states) are indeed found, as the states whose RLLik$>-1$ are found in every single experimental run.
-The fact that some IS states have greater likelihood than the Truth supports the expectation that the Truth is not expected to be the most likely system state given the observations.
+Given uncertain observations, one can never identify Truth of a chaotic system unambiguously{; this} was noted {by Berliner $\&$ MacEachen~\cite{Berliner93,MacEachern95}, then Lalley~\cite{Lalley99,Lalley00}} and later explored by Judd $\&$ Smith~\cite{Judd2001}.
+Using the {PDA} approach, high likelihood states are indeed found: {states with} relative log-likelihood larger than minus one are found in every single experimental run.
+The fact that some PDA states have greater likelihood than Truth {reflects the fact} that Truth is not expected to be the most likely model state given the observations.